chadaustin/2016frontend/README.md

 TypeScript is basically just ES6 with optional type annotations, I went with TypeScript.

+Of course, TypeScript wouldn't be very fun if we didn't get all the ES6 standard library goodies too.
+For that, babel-polyfill is imported.

 ## React

 React seems to have won the keep-the-DOM-in-sync battle.